Rave04/book-store/README.md

 Application allows registration of new users and login.
 Logged in user, in addition to purchasing, also has ability to add books.

-Application uses Firebase for data storage and authentication
+Application uses Firebase for data storage and authentication.

+Sample login credentials:
+email: admin@admin.pl
+password: haslo123

 ## Demo